dsccommunity/SqlServerDsc/README.md

 * If `PsDscRunAsCredential` common parameter is used to run the resource, the specified credential must have permissions to connect to the location where the Microsoft SQL Server Reporting Services media is placed.
-* The parameter IAcceptLicensTerms must be set to 'Yes'.
+* The parameter IAcceptLicenseTerms must be set to 'Yes'.
 * The parameter InstanceName can only be set to 'SSRS' since there is no way to change the instance name.
 * When using action 'Uninstall', the same version of the executable as the version